 Furnaces, Boilers, Heat Pumps, Gas Water Heaters and Mini-split Units

-- In addition to existing rebates of $300-$400, an additional $200 will be applied for those submitting a Homeowner Certification Form along with the original rebate application.
+- In addition to existing rebates, an additional $200 will be applied for those submitting a Homeowner Certification Form along with the original rebate application.
 Incentives may also be available from your gas utility (check with your utility for more information).

 Businesses & Local Governments

-Incentives available through NJ SmartStart Buildings have been increased by 50% for those affected by Hurricane Sandy.
-Qualifying equipment purchased on or after October 29, 2012 through June 30, 2014 is eligible.
-The 50% increase does not apply to the new food service equipment incentives, which are now available statewide.
-As with all NJ SmartStart Buildings measures, applications for food service equipment incentives in buildings not impacted by Hurricane Sandy require pre-approval.
+Incentives available through NJ SmartStart Buildings have been increased by 50% for those affected by Hurricane Sandy. (please note that the 50% increase does not apply to the food service equipment incentives.)

 - Check the list of zip codes in "major" and "minor" affected areas to ensure your eligibility.
 If your zip code is not on the list, but you can demonstrate that your building's equipment was damaged by Hurricane Sandy, contact us at 866-NJSMART extension 4 for instructions.